 - Detach the router and wait a few minutes for the router to go offline.

-- Plug back the router and wait for a minimum of 2 minutes, allowing it to boot.
+- Plug back the router and wait for at least 2 minutes, allowing it to boot.

 - Run Zoom and initiate a video conference to see if it helps.